Juniper/py-junos-eznc/README.md

 rsp = jdev.rpc.get_interface_information( media=True, interface_name='ge-0/0/0' )
 ````
 Here the `media` parameter does not take a value, so you simple assign it to `True`.
 Again, for parameter names that contain dashesh, you swap them for underbars; `interface-name` becomes `interface_name`.

-# SUPPORTED PRODUCTS

-This goal of this module is to provide a general purpose set of utilities and resources.
-The module has been designed so that future contributors can easily "plug-in" thier extensions.
-This module should work with __ALL__ Junos based products.
-There are specific _Resources_ that are platform/function specific.

 ## Intro to Resources